Old school tee boxes set stage on the Adobe Course at Arizona Biltmore Golf Club in Phoenix

 Crucial but barely noticed.

-At Arizona Biltmore Country Club's Adobe Course, the tee boxes register in your brain -- and not just to a semi-anal golf writer taking notes and looking for story angles, either.
+At Arizona Biltmore Golf Club's Adobe Course, the tee boxes register in your brain -- and not just to a semi-anal golf writer taking notes and looking for story angles, either.
 The guy playing with me pointed out Biltmore Adobe's tee boxes first.

 Heck, Thorn has surgery scars from rebuilt knees that he just laughs at.